Want to run large models on your laptop? Quantization makes models smaller and faster while keeping quality. This guide explains how.

 model = AutoModelForCausalLM.from_pretrained("model-gptq")

 You've built with OpenAI.
 Now run locally for free!
-This guide shows you how to swap in local models with minimal code changes.
+This part shows you how to swap in local models with minimal code changes.

 Why Swap to Local?